AdityaDas-IITM/LDA/README.md

 You can see that this expression is no longer linear with respect to X.<br />
 Lets see the difference in performance of LDA and QDA on the Iris dataset by drawing the decision boundary.
 ![](Images/LDA_Iris.PNG)

 ![](Images/QDA_Iris.PNG)

-We can see that in this case QDA does a mildly better job with the decision boundary of Versicolor and Virginica.
+We can see that in this case QDA(the second picture) does a slightly better job with the decision boundary of Versicolor and Virginica.

 # LDA Dimensionality Reduction
 In sklearn, you will find that LDA also is a method of dimensionality reduction.
 Let us quickly look at that as well.<br />